johnschoeman/sprinkles-of-functional-programming/deck.md

 ---

-## Action Items
+## Action Item

-1. Understand your task before you choose style
+### Understand your task before you choose style.

-2. Ask what do you expect will change?
-3. Data or Behaviour?
+#### Ask what do you expect will change: Data or Behaviour?
-4. if Data, consider a functional style
+-  if Data, consider a functional style
-5. if Behaviour, consider a object oriented style
+-  if Behaviour, consider a object oriented style

 ---